CREDENTIALED VOLUNTEER AND READY TO DEPLOY

 Clean Up & Recovery – Provide hope to others while engaging in temporary roofing, chainsaw crews, yard clean up, and flood recovery.

-Emergency Response Team – Provide safety/security to responding volunteers and local communities while onsite.
+On Site Management – Provide safety/security to responding volunteers and local communities while onsite.

 Temporary Child Care – Care for children in the aftermath of a disaster.